Feedback About wiseGEEK Login

 What is a Mime?

 Mime is the silent art of acting out a scene or expressing feelings with gestures and facial expressions.
-Although many people think of the French when they think of mime, mime as entertainment dates back to the ancient Greeks and Romans.
-Mime was then popular in Italy before it reached France.
-Mime was so popular in France that schools of mime were established and traditions of great French mimes followed.
-Twentieth-century American Mime is very different from the French version.
+Although many people think of the French when they think of this art, mime as entertainment dates back to the ancient Greeks and Romans.
+It was then popular in Italy before it reached France, although it was so popular in France that schools were established and traditions of great French mimes followed.
+Modern American Mime is very different from the French version.

-Ancient Greek actors wore masks and performed mimes of everyday activities and dramatic character-centered mimes called "hypotheses" in front of thousands of people at Athen's Theater of Dionysus.
-The Romans brought mime to Italy after they conquered Greece.
-Mime came to Paris in 1811 with the arrival of Bohemian Jean Gaspard Batiste Deburau, the son of a touring acrobatic family.
+Ancient Greek actors wore masks and performed scenes of everyday activities and dramatic character-centered mimes called "hypotheses" in front of thousands of people at Athen's Theater of Dionysus.
+The Romans brought this art form to Italy after they conquered Greece.
+It came to Paris in 1811 with the arrival of Bohemian Jean Gaspard Batiste Deburau, the son of a touring acrobatic family.

 Mime has two main types: abstract and literal.
 Abstract mime often has no plot or main character, but rather is an expression of feeling used to provoke interpretive thoughts about a serious subject.
 Literal mime is often comedic or is used to tell a story.
 Gestures and visuals show a clear and usually hilarious tale of the conflict faced by the main character.

-Many combinations of both types of mime are possible and pantomime movements are also common to mime.
-Pantomime is the use of movement and gesture in the telling of a story, usually in a comic manner and is a more literal type of mime.
-The ancient Greeks and Romans used pantomime dances in their mime.
+Many combinations of both types are possible and pantomime movements are also common.
+Pantomime is the use of movement and gesture in the telling of a story, usually in a comic manner and is a more literal type.
+The ancient Greeks and Romans used pantomime dances in their performances.

-The twentieth century saw mime being included in vaudeville, circuses, and music halls.
-American comedians such as Dick Van Dyke and Red Skelton were famous for including mime in their spoken work.
+The 20th century saw mime being included in vaudeville, circuses, and music halls.
+American comedians such as Dick Van Dyke and Red Skelton were famous for including it in their spoken work.
 Paul J. Curtis founded the art form known as American Mime in 1952.

-American Mime combines acting, play-writing, and pantomime dance and is very much unlike the French version of mime.
+American Mime combines acting, play-writing, and pantomime dance and is very much unlike the French version.
 Curtis was struck by the silent aspect of French mime, but wanted acting and dance to be more pronounced.
-Curtis is the founder and director of the American Mime Theater in New York City.
+He is the founder and director of the American Mime Theater in New York City.

 anon230373